mongodb/docs-relational-migrator/source/includes/fact-query-converter-failure-errors.rst

-If the query converter has errors, you can view the details under in the :guilabel:`Converted MongoDB Query` pane.
+If the query converter has errors, you can view the details in the :guilabel:`Converted MongoDB Query` pane.